cash-technologies/cash-checkout-widget-sample/React/README.md

 - Finally pass the order when initializing the widget

+- Callback functions can be passed to the widget when initializing it.
+  onSuccess: happens when a charge is created correctly.
+  onAbort: happens when the users intentionally close the widget
+  onError: happens when the holacash service cannot succesfully generate a charge correctly at that moment

 # Running this demo project

 This project was created with [Create React App](https://github.com/facebook/create-react-app).